fishcus/KAP-manual/en/model/cube/create_cube.en.md

 Dimension can be set as *normal* and *derived*.
 For derived dimensions, only dimensions from lookup table can be set as derived dimension.
 We recommend you to use cube optimizer to generate dimension type.
 Or use following case to lead you set derived dimensions.

-Basic rules for dimension selecting process are as following example:
+Basic rules for dimension selection process are as the following example:

 In table `KYLIN_CATEGORY_GROUPINGS`, if three columns (`META_CATEG_NAME`, `CATEG_LVL2_NAME`, `CATEG_LVL3_NAME`) can be filter condition in query, they should be set as normal dimensions at first.

-Date usually appears in filter and aggregation condition appears in query, such as filter by week or aggregation by week.
+Date usually appears in filter, whereas aggregation condition appears in query, such as filter by week or aggregation by week.
 Here we take Week as an example, column `WEEK_BEG_DT` in table `KYLIN_CAL_DT` is required and derived from column `PART_DT`.
 So column `WEEK_BEG_DT` is set as *derived* dimension.

 For the same reason, column `USER_DEFINED_FIELD1`, `USER_DEFINED_FIELD3` and `UPD_DATE、UPD_USER` in table `KYLIN_CATEGORY_GROUPINGS` are set as derived dimensions.
 Finally set column `LSTG_FORMAT_NAME` in fact table as *normal* dimension.